Airbus A321neo: A321LR

 On 24 October 2022, Sichuan Airlines received its first A321LR, a total of six have been ordered, they are mainly designated to operate the nonstop Chengdu Tianfu — Malé and Chengdu Tianfu — Tokyo Narita route, which can take over 6 hours on some segments during the winter season, it is the first Chinese airline to receive this type.

+On 24 July 2025, Etihad Airways received its first of the 30 ordered A321LR, the aircraft is fitted with 2 Auxiliary Fuel Tanks (ACT).